Matawan, New Jersey: History

-Matawan was formed as a borough on June 28, 1895, from portions of Matawan Township (now Aberdeen Township), based on the results of a referendum held that day.
+In 1857, the town of Middletown Point was renamed to Matavan Township after it was officially incorporated, being carved from Raritan Township, and was named after Matawan Creek.
+In 1882, Matavan was renamed Matawan.
+In 1883, a referendum to establish Matawan as a borough failed 93–79.
+In 1885, a referendum was held again, passing 144–133, although this was followed by years of opposition to the change.
+Matawan Borough was formed on June 28, 1895, from portions of Matawan Township (now Aberdeen Township), based on the results of a referendum held that day.
 Matawan expanded with portions of Matawan Township in 1931 and 1933, and from Madison Township (now Old Bridge Township) in 1939.